Troy Ryan: Women's ice hockey

 In 2015, Ryan took on head coaching duties in two different women's ice hockey events.
 At the 2015 Canada Winter Games, Ryan served as bench boss for Team Nova Scotia, finishing in seventh place.
 As a side note, he had also served as head coach for the Nova Scotia men's team at the 2007 Canada Winter Games.
 For the 2015 National Women's Under-18 Championship, Ryan served in the same role with Team Atlantic, finishing fifth.
 One year later, Ryan was named Atlantic Canada's female coach mentor with the Canadian Sport Centre Atlantic.

 In July 2020, Ryan became the head coach of the Dalhousie Tigers women's ice hockey program.
 On September 15, 2023, it was announced that Ryan would be leaving the Dalhousie Tigers to become the inaugural head coach for PWHL Toronto.
 During the 2023–24 season, he led Toronto to a 13–4–0–7 record and a league-leading 47 points.
 Following the season he was named PWHL Coach of the Year.

+On May 22, 2026, the PWHL announced that Ryan was leaving the Toronto Sceptres to be the first head coach and general manager for PWHL San Jose, making him the first person in PWHL history to hold both roles simultaneously.